 So I sat on a slatted bench next to a wicker wolf on a hill called Angel and I unwrapped and ate the tamale which I had brought from a little food truck called Smokin Hot Tamales.
 The chef-owner had parents who had lived in Mexico and their housekeeper was called Marguerite which reassured me because I was scared that this tamale would not please and I was also scared that it would be too good and I would have une crise on one of the busiest shopping days of the year because of Maria- being reminded of Maria.

 “If we do not live now, then when”, asked Seneca.
 I can’t answer him because I am not a Greek philosopher or even an Anglo-Mexican one.
 Wiser writers than me have cautioned against trying to go back via the plate but what else can I do as I get older?
-I’m going to track Maria and her family down through friends still living in Saltillo.
+I’m going to see Maria and her family I hope.
 I will go back but in the meantime, I am going to get out my bag of masa harina, my comale and steamer and I’m going to badger friends and family to save every last corn husk and I’m going to make my own tamales again- something I abandoned doing because it was too painful and lonely without the accompanying jabber of many many Mexican companions.
-Those little bundles track me back and forth across an ocean and link me to that other place where the marigolds grow and where it is not considered unusual to shoo a calf out of a kitchen.
+Those little bundles track me back and forth across an ocean and link me to that other place where the marigolds grow and it is not considered unusual to shoo a calf out of a kitchen.